 A surprising thing about the word “morals” is that its use has been declining since the year 1800.

 I’ve heard (and to me, it makes sense) that morals have a Christian root.
-Before the Scriptural and Biblical teachings, the ideas of doing what’s right, being chivalrous and honest—those were seen as weakness.
+Before the Scriptural and Biblical teachings, the ideas of doing what’s right, being chivalrous and honest—people saw those as weakness.

 And if I think about it, even today it feels against our human nature to take responsibility for mistakes, to stand up for the oppressed, and give away our time and money.